qmk/qmk_firmware/keyboards/bm40hsrgb/keymaps/sigma-squared/readme.md

 Sigma Squared modifies on **Miryoku** in the following ways:

 - Added the Mods to the outer most columns to be easily accessed while typing with the pinkies
-- Extended the **NUMBER** layer to include symbols on the right side to allow calcualtion to be done more easily without haveing to move between layers
+- Extended the **NUMBER** layer to include symbols on the right side to allow calcualtion to be typed more easily without haveing to move between layers
 - Added a **GAME** layer to be used for gaming that emulates a more standard keyboard that most games expect
   - moves *left shift* and *left ctrl* down
   - *esc* moved to top left